How to correctly cook ribs using a home grill..

-Preparing ribs for a BBQ competition is probably a different process that normally done for smoking them on the pit at home.
+Cooking ribs good enough for a BBQ competition on your home grill might sound like an impossible task, but it can be done with a little practice.
+BBQ Competition ribs have more layers of flavor than ribs you would typically cook on the smoker at home because more steps are involved during the cooking process.
 I typically add more layers of flavor and seasonings than I normally do when I throw a rack of ribs on the BBQ pit.
-Using a better quality meat such as Berkshire is also advised.
-The ribs available at your local supermarket are usually not the same quality as some of the better choices available.
-I have outlined the process of preparing ribs for a BBQ competition below.
+Using a better quality meat such as Berkshire or Yorkshire is also advised.
+The ribs available at your local supermarket are usually not the same quality as some of the better choices available, but they are less expensive.
+I have outlined the process of preparing ribs to cook on the home grill below.

 This step is a must.
 If you leave the membrane on the ribs, they will most certainly be tough.
 The membrane is located on the back of the ribs and is easily removed by taking a sharp knife and cutting one end loose from the ribs.
+I typically start on the narrow end.
 You can then grab the membrane and peel it off.
-A great trick is to grab the membrane using a paper towel.
-This will increase your grip on the membrane and make it easier to pull off.
+A great trick is to grab the membrane using a paper towel to increase your grip and make it easier to pull off.
 Completely remove all traces of membrane.

 Next, trim all loose pieces of fat and extra meat off of the ribs.
 The side of the ribs that the membrane is on will have an extra layer of meat that looks too thick.
 You want the ribs to look uniform and clean.
 Turn the ribs over so the bone side is down.
 There is usually extra fat located at the narrow end of the ribs.
 Trim this but do not remove all of the fat.
 Leaving some fat on the ribs is okay and the fat will render during the cooking process, aiding in keeping the ribs moist.